The Difference Between IPv4 vs IPv6:

 If the destination IP address is of the same network, then it will deliver the data accordingly.
 But if the destination IP is of some another network then the request will go to the gateway router or to the proxy server in order to get the packet routed to the destination.

-As computer’s work on the MAC address level, the host computer will send the ARP request to obtain the MAC address of the gateway router.
+As the computers work on the MAC address level, the host computer will send the ARP request to obtain the MAC address of the gateway router.
 The gateway router in response gives back the MAC address.
 Thus the source host will send a data packet to the gateway.

 In this way, the IP address routes the data logically, but the MAC address delivers the data in the system at the physical level.